KAPastor/TheBox/README.md

 At this point the Admin page has all you need including the Wiki, so I bid you goodbye and have fun!

+ADMIN PANEL:
+- Switch Modes - hot swap when wanting to use external internet....
+- Show IP on networks

 TODO: PLZ IGNORE lols